 - Bit 2 – SUMPC (Stop of Usage Measurement to Pause Charging): if this bit is set to "1", it indicates that the UP function shall stop the usage measurement for all URRs with the "ASPOC" flag set to "1".

 - Bit 3 – HRSBOM (HR-SBO Mode): if this bit is set to "1" at the V-UPF acting as Local PSA in the VPLMN, it indicates that the PDU session is working in HR-SBO mode.

+- Bit 3 – EUPRI (Excluding from UPF initiated the PFCP session Restoration Indication): if this bit is set to "1", it indicates to the UPF that the PFCP session is excluded from the restoration for those PFCP sessions affected by an SMF failure if detected, i.e. the UPF shall delete the PFCP session as if the SMF set feature is not deployed.
+(See also clause 4.4.3 of 3GPP TS 23.527 [40].)

 - Bit 4 to 8 – Spare, for future use, shall be set to"0" by the sender and discarded by the receiver.